MZ Wallace’s new lightweight nylon tote is the ultimate travel bag

 Last year, I traveled a lot for my job, zipping from Milan to New York to Paris to San Francisco.
 On each of my trips, my travel companion of choice was a quilted nylon tote that was incredibly lightweight, full of pockets, and equipped with extra straps so I could carry it in different ways.
 It was also—and this is important—very chic, complementing my travel outfit of choice, which consists of black Lululemon leggings and a comfy black sweatshirt.

-The bag is called the Metro tote, and it’s made by MZ Wallace, an accessories brand with a cult following, launched by Monica Zwirner and Lucy Wallace Eustice, a pair of New Yorker designers in 2000.
+The bag is called the Metro Tote, and it’s made by MZ Wallace, an accessories brand with a cult following, launched by Monica Zwirner and Lucy Wallace Eustice, a pair of New Yorker designers in 2000.
 As I city-hopped last year, I discovered that the brand had a much wider following than I previously imagined: I spotted people with MZ Wallace bags in every airport I passed through, from LaGuardia to Charles de Gaulle.

 MZ Wallace’s popularity with jet-setters is remarkable for a company that, unlike Away or Roam, isn’t even marketed as a luggage brand.
 But today, Zwirner and Eustice are focused on adding travel-friendly features to bags across their lines.
 The latest tote to get an upgrade is the Metro, one of their most popular and well-known bags.
 The new Metro Deluxe, as its called, contains a luggage sleeve that allows the bag to slip over a rollaboard handle and sit neatly on a suitcase, a detachable cross-body strap, and additional pockets—features that I would have found incredibly useful in my travels last year.